USFCA-MSDS/msds689/projects/featimp/featimp.md

 That way you can keep big chunks of functions out of your notebook and the notebook can be primarily about explanations and visualizations.
 (You can link to the code from the notebook of course.)

-**Warning:** You must implement your own code here, despite there being implementations available for you to read on the Internet.
-The goal is for you to learn as much as possible from this course.
-You will get out of this what you put into it.

 ## Importance strategies working directly from the data